lukebemishprojects/Immaculate/README.md

 jvmArgs.add("-Xmx1G") // Add custom JVM arguments when invoking the formatter
 ```

-The forked JVM will be shared within a step for every file
+The forked JVM will be shared within a step for every file.

 #### `GoogleJavaFormatStep`